 Château de Pierre-de-Bresse, Renaissance castle in Pierre-de-Bresse, France.

-The castle has housed a regional ecomuseum since 1981, where exhibits explore the natural world and crafts that shaped Bresse life for generations.
-Visitors find displays about how local people worked with their environment and traditions.
+The castle has housed a regional ecomuseum since 1981, where exhibits explore the natural world and crafts that shaped life in Bresse for generations.
+Visitors can see how local people worked the land and used the resources around them.

 The community of curious travelers